Persistence for Circle Valued Maps: Persistence for circle valued maps

-The end points of any bar code correspond to critical angles, that is, $s$ and $s'(mod~2\pi)$ of a bar code interval $\{s,s'\}$ are critical angles.
-One can recover the following information from the bar codes and Jordan cells: \begin {enumerate} \item The Betti numbers of each fiber, \item The Betti numbers of the source space $X$, and \item Betti numbers of $\tilde X_{[a,b]}.$ \end{enumerate}
+The Jordan cells can not be derived from $\tilde f:\tilde X\to \mathbb R$ or any of its truncations $\tilde f:\tilde X_{[a,b]} \to \mathbb R$ unless additional information, like the deck transformation of $\tilde X,$ is provided.
+The end points of any bar code for $f$ correspond to critical angles, that is, $s$ and $s'\pmod{2\pi}$ of a bar code interval $\{s,s'\}$ are critical angles for $f$.
+One can recover the following information from the bar codes and Jordan cells: \begin{enumerate} \item The Betti numbers of each fiber, \item The Betti numbers of the source space $X$, and \item The dimension of the kernel and the image of the linear map induced in homology by the inclusion $X_\theta \subset X$ as well as other additional topological invariants not discussed here~\cite {BH12}. \end{enumerate}

 Theorems~\ref{T1} and \ref{T2} make the above statement precise.
-Let $B$ be a bar code described by a spiral (eqn.~\ref {E1}) and $\theta$ be any angle.
+Let $B$ be a bar code described by a spiral in (\ref {E1}) and $\theta$ be any angle.
 Let $n_\theta(B)$ denote the cardinality of the intersection of the spiral with the ray originating at the origin and making an angle $\theta$ with the $x$-axis.
-For the Jordan cell $J=(\lambda, k)$, let $n(J)=k$.
-Furthermore, let $\BB_r$ and ${\JJ}_r$ denote the set of bar codes and Jordan cells for $H_r$-homology.
+For the Jordan cell $J=(\lambda, k)$, let $n(J)=k$ and $\lambda(J)= \lambda.$ Furthermore, let $\BB_r$ and ${\JJ}_r$ denote the set of bar codes and Jordan cells for $r$-dimensional homology.
 We have the following results.

 \begin{theorem} $ \dim H_r (X_\theta)=\sum _{B\in \mathcal B_r} n_\theta (B) + \sum_{J\in \mathcal J_r} n(J). $ \end{theorem}